 If you’ve installed a qualified heating system in the past 90 days you could be eligible for rebates up to $2,500 to cover the cost of new high efficiency heating equipment and installation.

-Please download, complete and return the appropriate heating system rebate form:
+Please complete the appropriate online application and return the appropriate heating system rebate form:

 To ensure rebate eligibility, please review criteria on application prior to product purchase and installation.

 Please note, only ductless mini-split heat pump systems on our Efficiency Nova Scotia Cold Climate Heat Pump list are eligible for incentives.